-The best roleplaying parody comics riff on the absurdities of gaming mechanics while developing a story and characters that you end up getting into for their own sakes.
+The best roleplaying parody comics riff on gaming mechanics while developing a story and characters that you end up getting into for their own sakes.
 Here are a few.

 RPG World – Comedy story, sort-of finished; some arcs get abruptly dropped, and you can tell there was more material planned but never written.
 Endearing cast of characters, nice expressive art style.

 ADVENTURERS! – Comedy story, finished.
 Another charming cast (the wizard was always my favorite).
 Not the greatest artwork, but there’s some surprisingly effective use of color nevertheless.